-Welcome to early stage startup marketing – nice to meet you too!
+Welcome to early-stage startup marketing – nice to meet you too!

-The purpose of marketing in the early-stage is not defined by creating ravishing materials (though it is an important and a crucial part of the operation).
+The purpose of marketing in the early stage is not defined by creating ravishing materials (though it is an important and crucial part of the operation).
 These are the means, not the needed result.
 And, no, the purpose of marketing isn’t to achieve the end goal on its own.
 That’s not really a feasible goal that you should identify, as your marketer can’t really translate it into an action plan.

 Why do you even need marketing to accomplish those?

 Well, first, that’s because you are selling to people.
 B2B, B2C, whatever, there are still people behind the acronyms.
 And people are not logical.
 They make their decisions based on heuristics and psychological predispositions that can be easily identified.
 They hate loss more than they love profit.
-They judge a book by its cover, put too much weight on the first impression, and so forth.
+They judge a book by its cover, putting too much weight on the first impression, and so forth.
 Some corporations have made a fortune from analyzing the common patterns of the illogical heuristics that people make (insurance companies, please stand up).

 Ignore these objectives and watch your competitors smile as they eliminate your market share!

 Inside this big ‘marketing bucket,’ you may define sub-goals such as feeding your sales operations with leads, closing low-touch online buying loops, and many others, based on your audience, product, business model, geo, you get the idea….

 BUT, one main goal I wish to hear when the startup is still young is LEARNING.
 The road to success will be long due to the endless number of adaptations and optimizations you will need to make in order to find your market fit and scale up.
 And that includes your marketing activities.

 Long Road — Share of startups worldwide in 2018, by age at acquisition: